 In addition, if you choose IMAPS over HTTPS as the protocol used by Crowd for user authentication on Office 365, you will need to allow outgoing TCP connections to outlook.office365.com

-- Log into Microsoft Azure portal.
-You do not have to be an administrator, any Office 365 account in your organization will work.
+- Log into Microsoft Azure portal (or Microsoft Azure Germany portal).
+You do not have to be an administrator, any Azure account in your organization will work.

 Click on Azure Active Directory > Properties in the left pane and note down the Directory ID as you will need it in the rest of the configuration process.

 - Now, click on Azure Active Directory > App registrations and then click Add.